 - Change – a bag of pound coins will be more useful than you can imagine.

 - Baby blanket – nearly all babies on the neonatal will spend time undressed initially, and sometimes for weeks after birth.
 This can be hard for parents who want their babies to have something of their own.
 A brightly coloured blanket that belongs to the baby can make all the difference.

 - Chocolate – it’s a necessity on the neonatal unit.

-- Food – We all need to eat, all to often parents with a baby on neonatal care will put their own needs last and will forget to eat, or grab something convenient.
+- Food – We all need to eat.
+All to often parents with a baby in neonatal care will put their own needs last and will forget to eat, or grab something convenient.
 Offer to cook meals that can be frozen and heated up in a microwave at the hospital.
 Do some shopping for them and drop off healthy snacks, drinks or treats.
 It might not seem much but it will be really appreciated and completely useful.